vzakusylo/victron/README.md

 - a placeholder third output where `ac-input-current-limit` is emitted as `null`
 - a notification/log message when the grid setpoint changes
 - an hourly energy rollover message used by the energy log and daily summary writers
+- a structured `controller-trace` payload used by the dashboard and analytics views

 The live flow still contains separate inject nodes for manual or scheduled current values, but the main controller no longer manages VE.Bus Input 1 current limit dynamically.